maxpou/maxpou.fr/content/posts/2019-01-22-2018-a-year-in-review/2018-a-year-in-review.md

 * Dry January - *one month without alcohol or anything else...*
 * Give meditation another try;
 * Continue to give talks & workshops;
+* ~~Reach 500 followers on Twitter~~. *Nah I'm jocking.
+Getting more followers is everything but not a priority for me!*
 * Write my 2019 year in review on time! 🙃

+As you can see, 2018 was a great year for me.
+I can't wait to see what 2019 has in store!